Last Updated: 9 April 2020.

 The Application Process

 While the application process is technically divided into two stages, the sponsor and applicant will fill out all their paperwork at the same time and include it within the same application package.
-All documents on Citizenship and Immigration Canada’s checklist must be provided from the outset, and all forms must be properly completely.
+All documents on Immigration, Refugees and Citizenship Canada’s checklist must be provided from the outset, and all forms must be properly completely.
 If documents are missing or mistakes are made, the application will be returned without being processed.

 (1) Stage 1 Processing

 The first stage involves an evaluation of whether the Canadian citizen or permanent resident spouse meets all the eligibility criteria to act as sponsor.
-Citizenship and Immigration Canada’s Mississauga processing center conducts this first evaluation.
-The sponsor must :
+Immigration, Refugees and Citizenship Canada’s Mississauga processing center conducts this first evaluation.
+The sponsor must:

 – Be a Canadian citizen or permanent resident;